 Digital Science Communication efforts create and support digital media, such as websites and other web products, graphics, and educational multimedia, that clearly deliver usable, science-based information on climate change.

-The Digital Science Communication team works on a growing portfolio of web-based activities that help to convey information, tools, and other resources regarding climate change and other land management challenges.
-We organize, create, manage, and maintain numerous websites as a means to provide user-friendly online platforms for delivering climate change science information.
+The Digital Science Communication team works on a growing portfolio of web-based activities that convey information, tools, and other resources regarding climate change and other land management challenges.
+We organize, create, manage, and maintain numerous websites to provide user-friendly online platforms for delivering climate change science information.
 These efforts also use graphic design as a communication tool to visually represent and clarify scientific information and ideas.

 "I’m getting so much positive feedback about the new newsletter design!
 Great work bringing your creative skills to shake that up and make it so much better!"

 - Laurel Haavik, Research and Develoment, USDA Forest Service

 COLLABORATING TO TRANSITION THE CLIMATE CHANGE RESOURCE CENTER

 With recent structural changes to NIACS and the Forest Service’s Web Modernization effort, the management of the Climate Change Resource Center (CCRC) website transitioned from NIACS to the Forest Service Office of Sustainability and Climate (OSC).
 We collaborated with the OSC and Forest Service Web Modernization team to create a new site within the web structure while retaining the wealth of resources currently housed in the CCRC.